Skip to Content

 11. PROCEDURES FOR DISMISSAL OR OTHER APPROPRIATE DISCIPLINARY ACTIONS FOR NON-PERFORMANCE

-1. The chair will call a special meeting of the departmental personnel committee within six class days after receiving the provost and VPAA’s decision to discuss the appropriate disciplinary action to be taken against the faculty member.
+1. The chair/school director will call a special meeting of the academic unit personnel committee within six business days after receiving the provost’s decision to discuss the appropriate disciplinary action to be taken against the faculty member.
 The recommendation must include a summary statement of the grounds for the dismissal or disciplinary action.

-2. The affected faculty member may provide additional evidence related to his or her performance and may also address the departmental personnel committee before a vote is taken.
+2. The affected faculty member may provide additional evidence related to performance and may also address the academic unit personnel committee before a vote is taken.

-4. If the dean concurs with the department’s recommendation for dismissal or other appropriate disciplinary action, the case is forwarded to the provost and VPAA.
+4. If the dean concurs with the department’s recommendation for dismissal or other appropriate disciplinary action, the case will be forwarded to the provost.
 If the dean disagrees with the department’s recommendation, the faculty member will remain under a development plan for an additional year.

-1. After this additional year under the development plan, the chair may again submit a recommendation to the departmental personnel committee for dismissal or other appropriate disciplinary action if he or she believes it is warranted.
+1. After this additional year under the development plan, the chair/school director may again submit a recommendation to the academic unit personnel committee for dismissal or other appropriate disciplinary action if they believe it is warranted.

-2. This process may be repeated as necessary until a faculty member is determined by the chair and the departmental personnel committee to be performing at expected levels or has been dismissed.
+2. This process may be repeated as necessary until a faculty member is determined by the chair/school director and the academic unit personnel committee to be performing at expected levels or has been dismissed.

-3. The provost and VPAA should accept or reject the recommendation of the college dean and notify the affected faculty member by May 31.
-Maintaining the anonymity of the faculty member to the fullest extent permitted by Texas Law, the provost and VPAA will simultaneously notify the Faculty Senate of the action taken.
+3. The provost should accept or reject the recommendation of the college dean and notify the affected faculty member by May 31.
+Maintaining the anonymity of the faculty member to the fullest extent permitted by Texas Law, the provost will simultaneously notify the chair of Faculty Senate of the action taken.

 4. In the event of a conflict between this policy and TSUS Rules and Regulations, the latter shall govern; in the event of a conflict between this policy, TSUS Rules and Regulations, and Education Code, Section 51.942, the latter shall govern.